CombatWombatHub/aiml-notes/docs/README.md

     - launch that

-## Deploy to GitHub Pages via GitHub Actions Pipeline
+## Deploying Documentation to GitHub Pages via GitHub Actions Pipeline
 - pushing on `main` will build Sphinx documentation and push to GitHub Pages
 - this is due to the GitHub Actions from the job specified in [sphinx.yml](../.github/workflows/sphinx.yml)
-- if the pipeline is successful, it should build and deploy an [updated version of the documentation on GitHub Pages](https://combatwombathub.github.io/general-machine-learning/index.html)
+- if the pipeline is successful, it should build and deploy an updated version of the documentation on GitHub Pages at https://combatwombathub.github.io/aiml-notes/.